huntabyte/bits-ui/sites/docs/content/delegation.md

 </Accordion.Trigger>
 ```

-We're passing all the props/attribute we would normally apply to th `<button>` within the component to whatever element we want.
+We're passing all the props/attributes we would normally apply to the `<button>` within the component to whatever element we want.
 These props include event handlers, aria attributes, and any other attributes you passed into the `Accordion.Trigger` component.

 ## Custom IDs & Attributes

 If you wish to use a custom ID, event handlers, or other attributes with a custom element, you **_must_** pass them to the component first.
-A lot of Bits UI internals rely on the ID, and these props are merged via [`mergeProps`](https://github.com/huntabyte/bits-ui/blob/main/packages/bits-ui/src/lib/internal/mergeProps.ts) so you'll need to do something like this:
+A lot of Bits UI internals rely on the ID, and these props are merged via [`mergeProps`](https://github.com/huntabyte/bits-ui/blob/main/packages/bits-ui/src/lib/internal/mergeProps.ts), so you'll need to do something like this:

 ```svelte
 <Accordion.Trigger id="my-custom-id" onclick={() => console.log("clicked")}>